 must clearly show "M.A. awarded" and provide

 the date.
-The Graduate Committee will review the request.
+The graduate committee will review the request.

-granted, the student receives advanced standing
+accepted, the student receives advanced standing

 and is awarded a maximum of 30 credits.
+Even though

 General Program Requirements: